MicrosoftDocs/fabric-docs/docs/data-engineering/get-started-api-livy-session.md

     :::image type="content" source="media\Livy-API\Livy-monitoring-hub-last-run.png" alt-text="Screenshot showing most recent Livy API activity in the Monitoring hub":::

-1. In this Livy API session case, you can see your previous sessions submissions, run details, Spark versions and configuration.
+1. In this Livy API session case, you can see your previous sessions submissions, run details, Spark versions, and configuration.
 Notice the stopped status on the top right.

     :::image type="content" source="media\Livy-API\Livy-monitoring-hub-last-activity-details.png" alt-text="Screenshot showing most recent Livy API activity details in the Monitoring hub":::

-To recap the whole process, you need a remote client such as [Visual Studio Code](https://code.visualstudio.com/), an Entra app token, Livy API endpoint URL, authentication against your Lakehouse, and fianlly a Session Livy API.
+To recap the whole process, you need a remote client such as [Visual Studio Code](https://code.visualstudio.com/), an Entra app token, Livy API endpoint URL, authentication against your Lakehouse, and finally a Session Livy API.

 ## Related content